Moon Glacier National Park

 - Flathead Valley including Bigfork, Columbia, Kalispell, and Whitefish

-After working as a high school English teacher for many years outside Seattle, Becky decided to return to the park she loved so much.
-She and her husband moved to the town adjacent to Glacier, where she worked for a decade as a hiking and backpacking guide, leading many first-time Glacier visitors to her favorite haunts—Gunsight Pass, Fifty Mountain, and Cosley Lake.
-She also served on staff at Granite Park Chalet, reveling in seeing wolverines and bagging the peaks nearby in her free time.
+After teaching high school writing and speech outside Seattle, she and her husband moved to Whitefish for quick access to Glacier.
+She worked in the park for a decade as a hiking and backpacking guide, leading many first-time visitors to Gunsight Pass, Fifty Mountain, and Iceberg Lake.
+She also served on staff at Granite Park Chalet, spotting wolverines and bagging nearby peaks in her off time.